Jeff-Milanes/flutter-challenge/README.md

 please add the `key.properties` inside android folder and place the keystore in the file to use the firebase auth.

+for more info regarding installation you can send me an email at hello@jeffmilanes.com

 ### Code Gen
 `
 flutter pub run build_runner build --delete-conflicting-outputs